ujr/variants/README.md

 From a shell prompt, type `make` to compile the C source, which should result in the `variants` executable program.

-This program reads variant notation from all its arguments, one after the other, and writes the expansions to standard output.
+The `variants` program reads variant notation from all its arguments, one after the other, and writes the expansions to standard output, each followed by a newline.

 Be careful to quote arguments because the special characters of variant syntax have special meaning to your shell, too.